aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 * Account state is `active`
 * User is not restricted, banned, or deleted
 * Profile is compatible with the viewer’s filters
+* Profile is reciprocally gender-compatible with the viewer
 * Target has not previously been consumed by the viewer

 ### Explore filters